l-henri/erc20-102/README.md

 - Create a contract (ExerciceSolution) that can claim tokens from teacher ERC20.
 Keep track of addresses who claimed token, and how much in ExerciceSolution.
 - Deploy ExerciceSolution and submit it to the evaluator with  `submitExercice()` (1 pts)
 - Call `ex2_claimedFromContract` in the evaluator to prove your code work (2 pts)
-- Create a function in ExerciceSolution to transfer tokens from the ExerciceSolution to the address that initially claimed them (2 pts)
+- Create a function `withdrawTokens()` in ExerciceSolution to withdraw the claimableTokens from the ExerciceSolution to the address that initially claimed them
+- Call `ex3_withdrawFromContract` in the evaluator to prove your code work (2 pts)

 ### Approve and transferFrom
-- Use approve() function to allow your contract to manipulate your tokens (1 pts) and revoke this authorization (1 pts)
+- Use ERC20 function to allow your contract to manipulate your tokens.
+Call `ex4_approvedExerciceSolution()` to claim points (1 pts)
+- Use ERC20 to revoke this authorization.
+Call `ex5_revokedExerciceSolution()` to claim points (1 pts)
-- Create a function to deposit tokens in DepositorContract using transferFrom on teacher ERC20 (2 pts)
+- Create a function `depositTokens()` through which a user can deposit claimableTokens in ExerciceSolution, using transferFrom
+- Call `ex6_depositTokens` in the evaluator to prove your code work (2 pts)

 ### Tracking user deposits with a deposit wrapper ERC20
-- Create and deploy an ERC20 (DepositorToken)to track user deposit.
-This ERC20 should be mintable and mint autorization given to DepositorContract (2 pts)
+- Create and deploy an ERC20 (ExerciceSolutionToken) to track user deposit.
+This ERC20 should be mintable and mint autorization given to ExerciceSolution.
+- Call `ex7_createERC20` in the evaluator to prove your code work (2 pts)
 - Update the deposit function so that user balance is tokenized.
-When a deposit is made in DepositorContract, tokens are minted in DepositorToken and transfered to the address depositing.
-The deposit can be claimed by sending DepositorToken back to DepositorContract, who then burns them (2 pts)
+When a deposit is made in ExerciceSolution, tokens are minted in ExerciceSolutionToken and transfered to the address depositing.
-- Publish the code of at least one of your deployed contracts on Etherscan using the "Verify and publish" functionnality (2 pts)
+- Update the ExerciceSolution withdraw function so that it uses transferFrom() ExerciceSolutionToken, burns these tokens, and returns the claimable tokens(2 pts)

 ### Extra points
 Extra points if you find bugs / corrections this TD can benefit from, and submit a PR to make it better.
 Ideas:
 - Adding a way to check the code of a specific contract was only used once (no copying)
+- Publish the code of at least one of your deployed contracts on Etherscan using the "Verify and publish" functionnality

 ## TD addresses
-- TDToken `0x827a4EEa47D1A17Cd01fDB5603fE26388D52f114`
+- TDToken `0x84f8A61479BC777d639Ff818e7f4958163F2e32B`
-- ClaimableToken `0x677F471d312Cc67562c32B08211bC1cafc542AA1`
+- ClaimableToken `0x72c19A5eFd41d16E1fc7B6c0CB38C05EE76F7cF8`
-- Evaluator `0xb2b5f7791258Acc02a9Cf63da45AcF5BAa902451`
+- Evaluator `0x20a75cAcf97c018a03222f5f0049De8Cb9Af781a`

 ## Installing
 > npm install @openzeppelin/contracts